 For sales professionals, email is a crucial part of the job.
-You’ll use it to respond to leads that submit a form on your site, follow up with prospects you meet in person or via phone call, and may use it as a final channel to finalize meetings or sales.
+You use it to respond to leads that submit a form on your site, follow up with prospects you meet in person or via phone call, and as a final channel to finalize meetings or sales.

 - It determines your close rate.
 How and when you email your prospects could be what helps you close the sale—or what drives your prospect away forever.